 - Book your travel insurance in advance.
 You never know what’s going to happen (like that time I got robbed of all my luggage in San Fransisco) so better be prepared!
 I use World Nomads.

 - Munich is an awesome starting point to explore more of nearby cities and countries.
-You can do a day trip to Nuremberg (where I live), spend one day in Salzburg, visit Neuschwanstein Castle, or Dachau Concentration Camp.
+You can do a day trip to Nuremberg (where I live), spend one day in Salzburg, visit Neuschwanstein Castle, Dachau Concentration Camp, or, if you have more time, do the whole romantic road.

 Itinerary for One Day in Munich